Why do research?

 What about summer housing?
 Yale summer fellowships (other than the STARS Summer Research Program) do not provide housing.
 You must make your own living arrangements for the summer.
 Typically, groups of students have jointly taken summer sublets near campus.
 Yale Off-Campus Living maintains a database of available short-term rentals, sublets, and shares in the New Haven area.

 Where can I get help with the research proposal for the fellowship application?
-Consult this link for information on how to write a good research proposal.
+Consult our page on How to Write a Proposal for information on how to write a good research proposal.

 What is expected of me in the way of a final report?
 You are required to provide the Office of Science and QR with a two-page summary of your research at the end of the summer.